albatrosshl/albatrosshl/README.md

 C++ feind.
 15

-currently learning - or trying at least - c++ . . .
+currently learning - or trying at least - c++ & rust. . .

 my go to games are: Half Life (the whole series), Minecraft, Portal games